 A philosophical comment.
 The fact that a thesis is used to link an intuitive concept to a formal definition is common practice in any science (or, more broadly, in any attempt to reason rigorously about intuitive concepts).
-The moment an intuition is rigorously defined, it stops being an intuition and becomes a definition, and the question of the correspondence between the original intuition and the derived definition arises.
+Any attempt to rigorously define an intuitive concept yields a formal definition that necessarily differs from the original intuition, and the question of correspondence between these two objects arises.
 This question can never be rigorously treated, because it relates to two objects, where one of them is undefined.
-Thus, the question of correspondence between the intuition always transcends a rigorous treatment (i.e., it always belongs to the domain of the intuition).
+That is, the question of correspondence between the intuition and the definition always transcends a rigorous treatment (i.e., it always belongs to the domain of the intuition).